Heartbreak for England as All Blacks leave it late

 New Zealand huffed and puffed and eventually, England’s defence creaked with Telea twisting and turning his way over for a second score following quick hands by McKenzie and Jordan.

-Anton Lienert-Brown was sin-binned for a high shot on Theo Dan which gave Ford the opportunity to seal the deal but the Sale Sharks 10 lacked the required composure.
+Anton Lienert-Brown was sin-binned for a high shot on Theo Dan which gave Ford the opportunity to seal the deal but the Sale 10 lacked the required composure.

 ENGLAND: Furbank, Feyi-Waboso, Slade, Lawrence, Freeman, Smith, Spencer; Genge, George (c), Stuart, Itoje, Martin, Cunningham-South, T Curry, Earl